 3. The Steward and The Master

 As the title implies, I'm going to discuss the role of the steward and the master in the context of a dream.
-First and foremost, let us be clear between two different points of reference, Your Dream and God's Dream for you alright?
-I hope my intentional emphasis makes you ponder again on that the two different perspectives and point of views.
+First and foremost, let us be clear between two different points of reference, your dream (your will) and God's Dream for you (God's will).
+I hope my intentional emphasis helps you see the distinction clearer.

-To begin with, let us zoom in on the definition of the word "Steward".
+To begin, let us zoom in on the definition of the word "Steward".
 A steward is defined as:

 1. A person who manages another's property or financial affairs;one who administers anything as the agent of another or others.